PowerShell: Project Monad

-PowerShell 1.0 was released in November 2006 for Windows XP SP2, Windows Server 2003 SP1 and Windows Vista.
-It is an optional component of Windows Server 2008.
+Named Windows PowerShell, version 1.0 was released in November 2006 for Windows XP SP2, Windows Server 2003 SP1 and Windows Vista and as an optional component of Windows Server 2008.

-Windows PowerShell 2.0
+2.0

-PowerShell 2.0 is integrated with Windows 7 and Windows Server 2008 R2 and is released for Windows XP with Service Pack 3, Windows Server 2003 with Service Pack 2, and Windows Vista with Service Pack 1.
+Version 2.0 integrates with Windows 7 and Windows Server 2008 R2 and is released for Windows XP with Service Pack 3, Windows Server 2003 with Service Pack 2, and Windows Vista with Service Pack 1.

-PowerShell v2 includes changes to the scripting language and hosting API, in addition to including more than 240 new cmdlets.
+The version includes changes to the language and hosting API, in addition to including more than 240 new cmdlets.